 The site currently contains 26 parking stalls arranged on either side of a center aisle accessed directly from Brookside Avenue.
-The former Village public works garage (general industrial type use) is directly adjacent to the east and as of January 2023 listed for sale.
+The former Village public works garage (general industrial type use) is directly adjacent to the east.
 There are 13 of a total of 26 current parking stalls aligned along and facing toward the former DPW building.
 The stalls are standard dimensions; there is not an arrangement with spaces designated for compact cars.
+While this building was listed for sale in January 2023 when parking lot utilization was analyzed, for the time being it is not for sale and it has subsequently been used for municipal purposes including storage and offices.